 The folks at Freedom have a helpful tutorial about “how to be more productive in the afternoon.”
 The same principles, though, will apply also to the mornings or whenever one’s preferred time is for focused work.
-For additional discussion of Freedom, the significance of focus, and the importance of guarding it, see Focus—there’s an […]

 For various reasons, focus can be difficult in a whole host of contexts—at work, at home, or during recreation.
 One contemporary culprit that can all too easily hamper efforts to “lose” oneself in the “play” of the real world are the digital devices and media with which some of us are constantly surrounded.
 As a helpful set of “training wheels” to foster better focus amid such distractions, enter Freedom.

 As part of Michael Hyatt’s Free to Focus resource set, he’s made available three treat the significance for productivity of adequate, quality sleep: